Transforming the employee experience with AI-driven automation for HR

 Thus, HR organizations are quickly discovering that in order to remain effective they must find innovative ways to transform existing processes and tools, allowing them to not only adapt to changing workplace culture and behaviors, but also to improve efficiencies within the HR department.

 Through the use of AI technologies, HR coordinators can deflect routine requests to self-service channels, allowing them to bring about positive, innovative change that drives business benefits.

-Whether it’s through virtual agent technology, automated case routing and/or predictive analytics, AI-driven automation enables HR organizations to deliver personalized, reliable and secure support 24×7, regardless of employee location.
+Whether it’s through virtual agent technology, automated case routing and/or predictive analytics, HR automation tools powered by artificial intelligence enable HR organizations to deliver personalized, reliable and secure support 24×7, regardless of employee location.

 Virtual agents allow employees to make HR requests and receive answers to common questions in real-time.
 The most effective virtual agents have access to information from multiple sources/systems of record like WorkDay, ServiceNow and/or Microsoft SharePoint, enabling them to determine the employee’s role, location and prior requests.
 Additionally, natural language processing and natural language understanding capabilities allow virtual agents to understand the intent of the request in context, helping to ensure the speed, relevance and accuracy of the virtual agent’s responses.

 Automated HR case routing that uses advanced machine learning algorithms ensures cases are routed to the right agents, at the right time with the right priority level.
 This eliminates the need for HR coordinators to manually route and triage cases.
 Furthermore, by automatically correlating and embedding relevant information (such as knowledge articles) directly into the case record, coordinators can fulfill employee requests faster and more accurately.
 More importantly, employees have less downtime.